swtestacademy/junit/README.md

-# junit5
+# junit

-In this repo you can find JUNIT 5 examples.
+In this repo you can find JUnit 5 and JUnit 4 examples.